-- TargetDescriptionBlock provides information about the engine and target file with comma separated Arg:Val pairs, requires a minimum and maximum value expressed as min-max. - LogicalExpression specifies the logical expression describing the relationship between Subsig0...SubsigN.
+- TargetDescriptionBlock provides information about the engine and target file with comma separated Arg: Val pairs.
+For args where Val is a range, the minimum and maximum values should be expressed as min-max. - LogicalExpression specifies the logical expression describing the relationship between Subsig0...SubsigN.
 Basis clause: 0,1,...,N decimal indexes are SUB-EXPRESSIONS representing Subsig0, Subsig1,...,SubsigN respectively.
 Inductive clause: if A and B are SUB-EXPRESSIONS and X, Y are decimal numbers then (A&B), (A|B), A=X, A=X, Y, A>X, A>X, Y, A<X and A<X, Y are SUB-EXPRESSIONS - SubsigN is n-th subsignature in extended format possibly preceded with an offset.
 There can be specified up to 64 subsigs.